QLD Wide - 60 Seconds Claim Advice

 • Rehabilitation costs

-Hence, it is important to maintain thorough records and receipts for all medical treatment expenses, as they can be included in an accident compensation claim payout.
+Hence, it is important to maintain thorough records and receipts for all medical treatment expenses, as they can be included in a CTP compensation payout.
 You should also document other economic losses, such as:

 • Travel-related medical costs